Moya/Moya/docs/Targets.md

 Unlike our `path` property earlier, we don't actually care about the associated values of our `UserRepositories` case, so we use the Swift `_` ignored-value symbol.

-Finally, notice the `sampleData` property on the enum.
+Notice the `sampleData` property on the enum.
 This is a requirement of the `TargetType` protocol.
 Any target you want to hit must provide some non-nil `NSData` that represents a sample response.
 This can be used later for tests or for providing offline support for developers.
 This *should* depend on `self`.